August 2014: We have full-time research positions available, please see jobs.ac.uk.

-March 2014: Dr. Xibo Yuan has been awarded an EPSRC Grant on "Multilevel Current Source Converters", exploring high-reliability and high-density solution for electric power conversion.
+March 2014: Xibo Yuan has been awarded this EPSRC Grant on "Multilevel Current Source Converters".

 January 2014: Welcome to 4 new postdoctoral researchers: Dr Salah Adami, Dr Chunhong Zhang, Plamen Proynov, and Dr Ian Laird.

 “The Bristol Electrical Energy Management Research Group investigates advanced energy conversion for low-carbon electrical systems that require optimised efficiency, and high power or energy density.
 Our well-equipped laboratories include high-power test cells, state-of-the-art measurement capabilities for advanced power electronics, and rapid manufacturing facilities.

 Prof. Phil Mellor, Head of Group.

 The Energy Management Group undertakes research into low carbon electrical systems that are enabled by advanced, compact and highly efficient electrical machines and power electronic conversion.
 The management of electrical power is the core challenge, with a focus on the systems employed in aircraft, automotive drive systems, renewable energy plant and micro-grids.
 The group is a core member of the UK Centre for Power Electronics, and a Competence Centre of the European Centre for Power Electronics (ECPE).
 The group has around 40 researchers, with specific expertise in:

 - Supporting technologies for GaN and SiC power devices: novel gate drivers, switching-aid circuits, new circuit topologies, control methods, sensors.

 - Ultra-low loss (<1%) mains-rated converter development using superjunction devices.